worldcoin/world-id-docs/docs/events-and-grants/continuity.md

 ---
-title: Continuity grants
+title: Continuity grant
 ---

 :::note
-Continuity grants are in beta.
-That means we're very flexible if you have something else in mind.
+The continuity grant is in beta.
+This means we're very flexible if you have something else in mind.
 :::

-**Continuity grants are a great way to carry on work from a hackathon or in general any MVP work built on top of World ID**.
-These grants are also offered to integrate World ID into existing projects.
-Applying for these grants is easy and we offer a very fast turnaround response.
-Currently these grants are offered for **up to 🤑 $3,500 USD**, payable in USDC.
+**A continuity grant is a great way to carry on work from a hackathon or in general any MVP work built on top of World ID**.
+This grants is also offered to integrate World ID into existing projects.
+Applying for this grant is very easy (it'll involve a short conversation on Discord and setting specific goals to accomplish) and we have a very fast turnaround response.
+Currently this grant is offered for **up to 🤑 $3,500 USD**, payable in USDC.

 :::info
-These grants are generally intended to take MVP products to production or do simple integrations on existing projects.
+This grant is generally intended to take MVP products to production or do straightforward integrations on existing projects.
 If you have a bigger project in mind, **please [reach out](https://discord.gg/worldcoin)**, we are happy to discuss a different kind of grant.
 :::

 ## Requirements